Basic Time Series Plots

-plot_time_series simply plots out a time series of any scalar beam parameter in the loaded in FITACF or RAWACF file.
+plot_time_series simply plots out a time series of any scalar beam parameter in FITACF or RAWACF files.
 See Map tutorial for map file scalar parameter plotting.

 Basic code to plot a time series from a FITACF file would look like: